lauragio05/Effective-Information-in-Transformer-Models/README.md

 Master's thesis code — UPC Barcelona, 2024–2025

-Applies the **Effective Information (EI)** framework (Hoel et al., 2013) to study **causal emergence** in GPT-2 Small's Indirect Object Identification (IOI) circuit (Wang et al., 2022).
-The central question: does the macro-level description — collapsing the token distribution to `{Mary, John, Other}` — carry *more* causal structure than the full micro-level token distribution?
+Applies the **Effective Information (EI)** framework (Hoel et al., 2013) to study **causal emergence** in GPT-2 Small's Indirect Object Identification (IOI) circuit (Wang et al., 2022) and full model.
+The central question: does the macro-level description, collapsing the token distribution to `{Mary, John, Other}`, carry *more* causal structure than the full micro-level token distribution?

 ---